Meet the Judges

 Honorable Craig J. Bobay

 Judge Bobay is chair of the Indiana Commercial Committee, appointed by Chief Justice Loretta Rush in 2013 to establish Commercial Courts in Indiana.
 He is one of ten Commercial Court Judges in Indiana.
 He has served the Judicial Conference of Indiana on several committees, including its Board of Governors.
-He is currently serving on the Judicial Administration Committee, which just completed an extensive reevaluation of judicial workloads state-wide.
+He is currently serving on the Civil Jury Instructions Committee.
+He previously served on the Judicial Administration Committee, Problem Solving Courts Committee, Domestic Relations Committee, Jury Rules Committee, and Magistrate Committee.
 Judge Bobay chaired a committee of judicial officers who rewrote the Appointed Judicial Officers Deskbook for Indiana Judges and Magistrates.
-He previously served on the Problem Solving Courts Committee, Domestic Relations Committee, Jury Rules Committee, and Magistrate Committee.
-He has served as a member of the Indiana Judges Association Board of Managers, the Allen County Bar Association Board of Directors, Volunteer Lawyers Program of Northeast Indiana Board of Directors, and as a board member for the local American Inns of Court.
-He is Chair of the Trial Lawyers Section of the Allen County Bar Association.
+He has served as a member of the Indiana Judges Association Board of Managers, the Allen County Bar Association Board of Directors, Volunteer Lawyers Program of Northeast Indiana Board of Directors, and as an officer of the local American Inns of Court.

 He has been married to his wife Nancy for over 40 years, and they have three adult children.
-He is an active member of his church, and worked on multiple church missions in Biloxi, Mississippi to help rebuild housing for victims of Hurricane Katrina.
-He is an active participant in the community; Judge Bobay is a member of the Board of Directors of The Friends of the Lincoln Collection, a former member of the Board of Directors of the ACRES Land Trust, Fort Wayne Running Club, and the St. Thomas More Society of Greater Fort Wayne, and he teaches in the Department of Public Policy at Purdue University Fort Wayne.
-He has twice been named the outstanding Public Policy part time faculty member.
+He is an active member of his church, and worked on multiple church missions to help rebuild housing for victims of natural disasters.
+He is a member of the Board of Directors of the Friends of the Lincoln Collection, had been president of the St. Thomas More Society of Fort Wayne, was a member of the Board of Directors of ACRES Land Trust, is a former member of the Board of Directors of the Fort Wayne Running Club, and taught in the Department of Public Policy at Purdue University at Fort Wayne for ten years.
+He was twice named the outstanding Public Policy part time faculty member.